COVID-19, licensed premises and ambulance-call outs (Stirling)

 - To explore policy options to manage the impact of Covid-19 restrictions on licensed premises and ambulance-call outs in Scotland

 - To explore options for managing/staggering the lifting of restrictions to minimise pressure on services, and infection control/social distancing practices/innovation in licensed venues.

 - Assess the impact of current restrictions on ambulance service callouts as well as the potential impact on the service should establishments reopen.

-- (if timing allows) to consider the way how consumers and venues respond to any easing of restrictions – in terms of business practices, drinking behaviour and social distancing.
+- To consider the way consumers and venues respond to any easing of restrictions – in terms of business practices, drinking behaviour and social distancing.

 University of Stirling